Low- and No-Down Payment Mortgage Loans For 2019

 Why choose the 100% USDA mortgage?

-- USDA mortgage rates consistently beat average market rates
+- Mortgage rates consistently beat average market rates

-- USDA mortgage insurance rates are cheaper than for other loan types
+- Mortgage insurance rates are cheaper than for other loan types

 - USDA home loans allow “energy-efficiency” subsidies as part of the loan